bwsw/cloudstack-ui/docs/source/CSUI-VirtualMachines.rst

 .. figure:: _static/VMs_Create_Advanced.png

 1. **Group** - Select a group from the drop-down list.
 Or create a new group by typing its name right in the field.
 The group will be saved to the machine `tags <https://github.com/bwsw/cloudstack-ui/wiki/Tags>`_.
 2. **Affinity group** - Select an affinity group in the list or create a new group filling in the form.
-By clicking "SELECT" in the block you open a form with two sections - "Create new" and "Select a group".
+By clicking "SELECT" in the block you open a form with the list of existing groups and a creation block above the list.

     **Create an Affinity group**.
-Under the "Create new" tab you should fill in the form:
+To create a new affinity group you should fill in the form at the top of the dialog box:

     - Name * - Enter a name for the group.
-The name should contain letters, figures, start from a letter and should not contain spaces.
+The name should contain letters, figures, start with a letter and should not contain spaces.
 Maximum length is 63 symbols.

     - Type * - Select type of the group - "anti-affinity" or "affinity".

     - Description - Provide a short description.
 Maximum length is 63 symbols.

-    Click "Create" to create the group with the specified settings.
+    Click "+" to add the new group with the specified settings to the list.

     **Select a group**.
-Under this tab you will see a list of groups.
 Click on a group in the list and press "SELECT".

     What an affinity group is you can read in the `official documentation <http://docs.cloudstack.apache.org/en/4.11.1.0/adminguide/virtual_machines.html?highlight=Affinity%20group#affinity-groups>`_.

 3. **Firewall rules** - Select a security group for the machine.
 Click "EDIT" to specify a security group for the VM.
 A default security group, defined in `the configuration file <https://github.com/bwsw/cloudstack-ui/blob/master/config-guide.md#default-security-group-name>`_, is shown in this field.
 To change it click "EDIT".
 In the appeared window choose between "Create new" or "Select Shared" options.

 **Create a new security group**